-USCIS announced the EIR initiative at a meeting of the President’s Council on Jobs and Competitiveness in October 2011 and formally launched the initiative at a national stakeholder summit in Silicon Valley in February 2012.
+USCIS first announced the EIR initiative at a meeting of the President’s Council on Jobs and Competitiveness in October 2011 and formally launched the initiative at a national stakeholder summit in Silicon Valley in February 2012.
 The initiative was spearheaded by USCIS, working in close coordination with the White House Office of Science and Technology Policy.
-USCIS was only the second Federal agency to embrace this tool for government innovation.
+USCIS was only the second federal agency to embrace this tool for government innovation.

 How it worked

 USCIS recruited both startup experts from the private sector, using DHS’s Loaned Executive Program, and internal immigration experts from across the agency.
 Working within the framework of current immigration law, the team set out with the overarching goal of optimizing existing visa categories used by entrepreneurs to provide pathways that are clear, consistent, and aligned with business realities.